-All SPI thermal weapon sights are built to last, with high-quality construction and a host of features that allow our customers to feel safe, adaptable, and fully in control during covert operations, territory exploration, routine enforcement, and everything in between.
-Our thermal weapon sights are water and fog-resistant, and always created for the most demanding tactical professionals.
+All SPI thermal rifle scopes are built to last, with high-quality construction and a host of features that allow our customers to feel safe, adaptable, and fully in control during covert operations, territory exploration, routine enforcement, and everything in between.
+Our thermal rifle scopes are water and fog-resistant, and always created for the most demanding tactical professionals.
 SPI customers know that our products offer superior quality and exceptional performance that’s low-maintenance and cost-effective.

 How does thermal infrared imaging or “FLIR” rifle scope technology work in a thermal weapon sight?